WISE-Community/WISE-VLE--Deprecated--/src/main/webapp/vle/themes/wise/README.txt

 *Every WISE VLE theme MUST include at least 1 (one) navigation mode.*

-For every navigation mode, you must include a corresponding folder (with the same name as the navigation mode's "id" option) in the "navigation" directory for your theme.
+For each navigation mode, you must include a corresponding folder (with the same name as the navigation mode's "id" attribute) in the "navigation" directory which is located at the root level of the theme.

 Each navigation mode folder must include the following:
-1. "nav.js" file - EXPLAIN
+1. "nav.js" file - This file specifies the HTML for navigation menu components (nodes and sequences), defines the navigation menu toggle event, and also specifies any navigation events to register with the VLE event dispatcher.
+REQUIRED items are noted as such in the sample "nav.js" files in this theme.
+Theme creators can also define customizations to add when both the navigation menu has been created in the DOM and a when new step has been opened by a student, and can also add any other custom events they would like.
+(See the "nav.js" files included with this theme's navigation modes for more details.)
-2. "nav.css" file - EXPLAIN
+2. "nav.css" file - This file includes any navigation menu specific CSS and theme customizations.
 3. Any other assets (images, for example) that the navigation mode uses

 **** Internationalization ****

+The WISE VLE project theme architecture supports internationalized text (based on the WISE installation's locale setting).
+If you would like to enable internationalization for your theme, ensure that the "i18n_enabled" setting in the theme's "config.json" file is set to true and that you include the "i18n" folder in your theme's root directory.
+The "i18n" folder must include the "theme_i18n.js" file, as well as an "i18n_[locale].json" file for each locale you want to support.

+Project VLE internationalization operates just like the WISE VLE's internationalization.
+You can set the default language for your theme in your theme's "theme_i18n.js" file by editing the "View.prototype.theme.i18n.defaultLocale" entry.
+(If an i18n entry does not exist for the locale being used, WISE will use the entry in the "i18n_[locale].js" file for the default language.)

+You can set the locales your theme supports with the "View.prototype.theme.i18n.supportedLocales" item (array of strings).
+Then, for each internationalized text/HTML item you would like to use in the DOM, add an entry to each of your "i18n_[locale].js" files. i18n items should be javascript objects in the following format:

+	"key_value":{
+		"value":"The text or html to insert",
+		"description":"A short description of where this text is used" }

+To insert i18n text into your theme's DOM, simply invoke "getI18NString" function from "theme_i18n.js" in any of the NavigationPanel.prototype functions in the "nav.js" files for your navigation modes in this
+manner: "this.view.theme.getI18NString('key_value')" (where "this" is the NavigationPanel prototype object).

+For example (using the sample i18n item above),

+>> $('#sample_div').html(this.view.theme.getI18NString("key_value"));

+will result in this HTML:

+>> <div id="sample">The text or html to insert</div>

+*See the included "i18n" folder and "nav.js" files included in this theme for examples.*